-Today is Walt Disney World’s Haunted Mansion 45th anniversary (October 1, 1971) and it remains a park favorite even after all of this time.
-Nearly every park around the world has a version of this ride and even though they are similar they are ALL different, too.
-Interestingly, the newest park, Shanghai Disneyland, does not have a Haunted Mansion type ride.
-Forbes magazine reports that is due to Chinese cultural reverence for the spirits of their ancestors and the very real belief in ghosts.
-But at Hong Kong Disneyland they found a way around that with Mystic Manor which instead has a story that revolves around an ancient artifact that brings inanimate objects to life.
-Perhaps Shanghai Disneyland will eventually get their own Mystic Manor or maybe something else even more unique and innovative!
-Only time will tell.
+Every resort has a version of this ride; every resort that is except the newest one.
+Interestingly, only Shanghai Disneyland does not have a Haunted Mansion type ride.
+Forbes magazine reports Chinese cultural reverence for ancestral spirits and the very real belief in ghosts is why they skipped adding this popular attraction to the park.
+At Hong Kong Disneyland they found a work around with Mystic Manor.
+Instead of ghosts, the story revolves around an ancient artifact that brings inanimate objects to life.
+Whether or not Shanghai Disneyland will eventually get their own Mystic Manor or something else even more unique and innovative, only time will tell.

 Interesting fact: None of the Haunted Mansion attractions reside in the same land in any park!